SkygearIO/skygear-doc/content/js/users.md

 Whenever a new user signs up, a user profile is automatically created for you to track user information other than their username, email or password.
 Username, email and password are stored inside the reserved `_user` database, but user profile is stored in the public `user` database.

-They share the same column `_id` with exactly same value.
+The reserved `_user` database should not be manipulated by anyone and it is for Skygear's internal use only.
+They share the same column `_id` with the exact same value, which is the `user id`.

 You can access the user profile the same way as accessing a record, and everything stored in user profile is public and thus visible to any user.
+If you want to store private user information, you should create a user profile and store it in a _private database_.
+Head to [Server Guide](/coming-soon) to read more about it.

 ``` javascript
 const User = skygear.Record.extend("user");